aspose-words/Aspose.Words-API-References-Tutorials/content/english/python-net/_index.md

 ### [Document Protection](./document-protection/)
 Secure your documents with Aspose.Words for Python!
 Implement password encryption, user permissions, and digital signatures for robust document protection.
 ### [Document Structure and Content Manipulation](./document-structure-and-content-manipulation/)
+Explore Aspose.Words tutorials for Python and .NET, focusing on document structure and content manipulation.
+Learn how to navigate, extract, and modify document elements efficiently.
+Source code examples provided.
 ### [Content Extraction and Manipulation](./content-extraction-and-manipulation/)

 ### [Document Combining and Comparison](./document-combining-and-comparison/)